 Certificate Program in Traumatic Stress Studies

-For over a decade, The Trauma Center at JRI has offered a state-of-the-art advanced training program in traumatic stress studies.
+For over 25 years, The Trauma Center at JRI has offered a state-of-the-art advanced training program in traumatic stress studies.
 Geared toward licensed mental health professionals, this nine-month, weekly program offers post-graduate specialized training in the treatment of posttraumatic and dissociative disorders in children and adults.
 The program includes extensive didactic training, integrative group discussion, and small group consultation on case application.
 Program faculty are recognized experts in the field, including Bessel van der Kolk, M.D., Trauma Center founder and medical director.

 The program runs on Mondays, from mid-September through mid-May.